gottacatchenall/ms_data_schema_macroecology/manuscript.md

 data/interface package is all that is needed to either reproduce the results or incorporate that data into a larger data assemblage.

+The term "ecosystem" is often used metaphorically to describe a set of software tools that work together.

 trophic levels of dependencies for ecojulia